mvolkmann/blog/src/swift.md

   Sometimes after fixing an error reported by the compiler, Xcode doesn't re-evaluate the code and the error remains.
   Resuming Preview triggers it to compile the code again.

+- Flaky builds

+  Sometimes a project will fail to build and produce unclear error messages.
+  Closing the project, reopening it, and building again can resolve the mystery issues.

 ## Questions